Medical Policy: 02.04.22

 Homocystinuria also known as cystathionine beta synthase deficiency or CBS deficiency, is an autosomal recessively inherited disorder in which patients are unable to properly process certain amino acids.
 The principal biochemical features of this condition are markedly elevated plasma homocysteine concentration (pHcy), total homocysteine (tHcy), plasma concentrations of methionine as well as increased urinary concentration of homocysteine (Hcy).
 The most common form of homocystinuria is caused by the lack of cystathionine beta synthase (CBS), a vitamin B6 dependent enzyme.
 Homocystinuria caused by CBS deficiency effects at least 1 in 200,000 or 335,000 people worldwide.
 Other forms of homocystinuria are much rarer.

-Early diagnosis and interventions have helped prevent some of the complications of homocystinuria, including ectopia lentis (dislocation of the ocular lens) and/or severe myopia, developmental delay/mental retardation, skeletal abnormalities and thromboembolic events.
+Early diagnosis and interventions have helped prevent some of the complications of homocystinuria, including ectopia lentis (dislocation of the ocular lens) and/or severe myopia, developmental delay/mental retardation and skeletal abnormalities.

 There are two phenotypic variants of homocystinuria: 1) B6-responsive, 2) B6-non-responsive.
 The former is typically milder than the latter.
 In the majority of untreated affected individuals, ectopia lentis occurs by 8 years of age.
 Patients are often tall and slender build with asthenic habitus (long limbs, an angular profile, and prominent muscles or bones) and are prone to osteoporosis.
-Thromboembolism is the major cause of early death and morbidity.
 Intelligence quotient (IQ) in individuals with homocystinuria usually ranges from 10 to 138; with the mean IQ in individuals with B6-responsiveness being 79 versus 57 for those who are B6-non-responsive.
 Other features that may occur include seizures, psychiatric problems, extra-pyramidal signs such as dystonia, hypo-pigmentation, pancreatitis, malar flush (redness of cheeks), and livedo reticularis (mottled discolouration of the skin).

 Laboratory studies for homocystinuria include serum homocysteine level.
 Treatments should aim to correct the biochemical abnormalities and to normalize homocysteine levels.
 Individuals identified by newborn screening are treated shortly after birth to maintain plasma homocysteine (pHcy) below 11 micromol/L. For newborn screening, measurements of homocysteine (Hcy) are performed only when hyper-methioninemia has been confirmed.
 Complications of homocystinuria should be treated appropriately (e.g. surgical intervention for ectopia lentis).